 - Fostering participation in extracurricular activities;

-- Teaching of reading, writing, and math skills; helping with homework;
+- Teaching reading, writing, and math skills; helping with homework;

 - Conferencing with teachers; attending open houses; and

-- Planning and participating with leisure activities with the child.
+- Planning and participating in leisure activities with the child.